-Ambassador Bonnie Jenkins is the founder and executive director of the Women of Color Advancing Peace, Security and Conflict Transformation (WCAPS), a 501c3 nonprofit organization established in 2017.
+Ambassador Bonnie Jenkins has been nominated to be Under Secretary for Arms Control and International Security Affairs at the U.S. Department of State in the Biden administration.
+She is the founder and executive director of the Women of Color Advancing Peace, Security and Conflict Transformation (WCAPS), a 501c3 nonprofit organization established in 2017.
 Jenkins is currently the chair of the steering committee of the International Women’s Conference on Preventing the Proliferation of Weapons of Mass Destruction to Non-State Actors, and the chair of the Committee on Radioactive Sources: Applications and Alternative Technologies of the National Academies of Sciences.

 She is a nonresident senior fellow at the Brookings Institution and an adjunct professor at the Georgetown University School of Foreign Service, and a professorial lecturer at the George Washington Elliott School of International Affairs.
 She was also a visiting scholar at the School of Veterinary Sciences and the School of Nursing at the University of Pennsylvania.